serverless/boilerplates/aws-node-scheduled-cron/README.md

 # Serverless Framework Node Scheduled Cron on AWS

-This template demonstrates how to develop and deploy a simple cron-like service running on AWS Lambda using the traditional Serverless Framework.
+This template demonstrates how to develop and deploy a simple cron-like service running on AWS Lambda using the Serverless Framework.

 This examples defines a single function, `rateHandler` which is triggered by an event of `schedule` type at a rate of 1 per minute.
 For detailed information about `schedule` event, please refer to corresponding section of Serverless [docs](https://serverless.com/framework/docs/providers/aws/events/schedule/).